Sonettensieder/KIND/README.md

 SAME STUFF IN ENGLISH
 ___________________________________________

 The software converts voice input into text, sends it to ChatGPT, and plays back the response via synthetic voice output.
 A chatbot in the acoustic sense.
-There are two scripts: "GPT3.5" uses the newer AI and is therefore recommended.
-"GPT3" tends to give more monosyllabic answers.

 You need: